-Holly Sonders Puts Killer Physique On Display In Sheer Leggings & Tiny Chainmail Top
+Holly Sonders Puts Killer Physique On Display In Sheer Leggings & Tiny Chain Mail Top

-TV host turned model and Instagram maven Holly Sonders rang in the new year with sensuous style on Friday morning for her more than half-million followers.
-The 33-year-old former golf pro updated her already-sizzling timeline with a short, but seductive reel that featured her sculpted and shapely physique in incredibly scanty attire.
+TV host-turned-model and Instagram maven Holly Sonders rang in the new year with sensuous style on Friday morning for her more than half-million followers.
+The 33-year-old former golf pro updated her already sizzling timeline with a short, but seductive reel that featured her sculpted and shapely physique in incredibly scanty attire.

-In the full-motion post, Sonders was captured from the back and the side posing in a distinctly tropical or beachfront setting while wearing leggings that were practically see-through and a tiny chainmail top that left little to the imagination.
+In the full motion post, Sonders was captured from the back and the side, posing in a distinctly tropical or beachfront setting while wearing leggings that were practically see-through and a tiny chain mail top that left little to the imagination.

 Sonders captioned her sultry share by imploring her fans to feel sexy and confident as they work to create their “dream life” in 2021.
 If the responses in the post’s comments section were any indication, her spicy video had gotten them off to a fitting start.